timjalexand/mdr_api/README.md

-# Project Title
+# mdr_api

-A nice project with a nice description
+A simple REST API to test SQL Server stored procs used to communicate changes to service bus

 ---

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js installed in your environement.

 ### Node